BBQ Meatball Wrap Recipe

 • Sprinkle with the cabbage and cilantro.

 • Roll the tortilla from one side and tuck in the bottom as you roll.
-Or, if you want a burrito-shaped wrap, tuck in both the bottom and the top of the tortilla (see Tips and Tricks above).
+Or, if you want a burrito-shaped wrap, tuck in both the bottom and the top of the tortilla like a burrito.

 • Enjoy at room temperature, or heat the meatball wrap briefly in a microwave to warm.
 If not eating immediately, wrap up in aluminum foil or parchment paper.